Remediate Modernized Texts

 <speaker>

 element.
-This character will not show up because the
+This character will not appear because the

 <listPerson>